 What Makes Us Unique

 With a mission that reaches back to the 1920s, Ridgecrest Summer Camps has been investing in the next generation of men for longer than any of us have been alive.
 We have seen 4 generations of the same family attend Camp Ridgecrest.
-Our full time Camp Director Team has well over 100 years of leadership in the camping industry and we are committed to offering a place where your son feels safe, where he stretches himself to try things he can't experience anywhere else, and where he encounters the God that created him, all in one day.
-Your son's two week adventure at Camp Ridgecrest will be a cornerstone of his faith, as well as his character, and it will change him forever.
+Our full-time Camp Director Team has well over 100 years of leadership in the camping industry, and we are committed to offering a place where your son feels safe, where he stretches himself to try things he can't experience anywhere else, and where he encounters the God that created him, all in one day.
+Your son's two-week adventure at Camp Ridgecrest will be a cornerstone of his faith, as well as his character, and it will change him forever.

 The strength of our camp comes from God being placed first in all that we do, a strong sense of tradition, a mindset focused on safety, and the development of an unbelievably fun environment.
 Camp is focused on individual attention and building one-on-one relationships.
 We pull these components together to deliver a camp experience unlike any other.

-Why A Boy's Camp?
+Why A Boys' Camp?

 We believe strongly in running two separate camps, one serving boys and one serving girls.
 This single-gender approach has numerous benefits for the type of Christian camping experience we want to provide.
-While simply ?letting boys be boys? is quite important to us, we see benefits that extend beyond this axiom.
-At a boy?s camp, the desire to impress females and to continue the lifestyle they know at home (for most) in a co-ed school is diminished.
-Our boys are more free to be themselves, to get dirty, to have fun, and to understand more clearly that God made them in His image?that he made them boys for a reason.
+While simply "letting boys be boys" is quite important to us, we see benefits that extend beyond this axiom.
+At a boys camp, the desire to impress females and to continue the lifestyle they know at home (for most) in a co-ed school is diminished.
+Our boys are more free to be themselves, to get dirty, to have fun, and to understand more clearly that God made them in His image - that he made them boys for a reason.

 Boys and girls are not the same.
-In a single-gender camp, boys can pursue their interests without additional pressure in front of female peers.
+In a single-gender camp, boys can pursue their interests without additional pressure in front of their female peers.
 A boys' camp develops a boy's uniqueness and individuality.
-Counselors at a boys' camp can teach effectively in ways which reach boys and cater to their learning style.
+Counselors at a boys' camp can teach effectively in ways that reach boys and cater to their learning style.